RafaelFett/calculator/README.md

 The program
 - Graphic calculator using python, with Tkinter, exported with PyInstaller creating the calculator.exe to execute.

+How to Run

+Option 1 – Running from source code bash python src/main.py

+Option 2 –Downloading the Executable
+Go to the Releases page and download calculator.exe

 Dependencies
 pip install -r requirements.txt